MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-import-configuration-packages.md

 When you create a new company, you can import company settings for the new company.
 You import the settings from a .rapidstart file, which delivers the package contents in a compressed format.
 A corresponding set of default data migration tables are imported.
 The data set contains master data tables and the setup data tables.
 Your first task in data migration is to evaluate if the default migration setup meets the needs of the new company.

 > [!NOTE]
->  You cannot rename a file that is not already a ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> configuration package as a .rapidstart configuration package file and then try to import it into ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->.
+>  You cannot rename a file that is not already a ADD INCLUDE<!--[!INCLUDE[rim](../../includes/navnow_md.md)]-->.
 If you try to do so, you will receive an error message.

- The ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> migration tools can be applied to any ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> table.
+ The ADD INCLUDE<!--[!INCLUDE[rim](../../includes/navnow_md.md)]--> table.
 Use the migration tools for fast and accurate data transfer.

- Before you start, make sure that you are on the ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> Role Center page.
-It provides the correct context for your configuration work.
-To change your Role Center home page, see [How to: Change Role Centers](../GettingStarted/how-to-change-role-centers.md).
+ Before you start, make sure that you are on the ADD INCLUDE<!--[!INCLUDE[rim](../../includes/how-to-change-role-centers.md).
 Choose the RapidStart Profile ID.

 > [!IMPORTANT]
 >  When exporting and importing configuration packages between two company databases, the databases should have the same schema to make sure that all data is transferred successfully.
 This means that the databases should have the same table and field structure, in which the tables have the same primary keys and fields have the same IDs and data types.